Jaouen Hadjam

-Jaouen Djimmy Hadjam (جوين حجام; born 26 March 2003) is a professional footballer who plays as a left-back for Swiss Super League club Young Boys.
+Jaouen Djimmy Hadjam (جوين حجام; born 26 March 2003) is a professional footballer who plays as a left-back for club Brighton & Hove Albion.
 Born in France, he represents the Algeria national team.

 Club career

 On 18 January 2019, Hadjam signed his first professional contract with Paris FC.
-Hadjam made his professional debut with Paris FC in a 3–0 Ligue 2 win over FC Chambly on 22 August 2020.
+Hadjam made his professional debut with Paris FC in a 3–0 Ligue 2 win over Chambly on 22 August 2020.

-Having been approached for some time by the Italian club of Salernitana, on 17 January 2023 Hadjam joined Ligue 1 side FC Nantes for an undisclosed fee, signing a contract until June 2027 with the club.
-On 22 January 2023, he made his debut with canaries in a penalties away win against ES Thaon in Coupe de France.
+Having been approached for some time by the Italian club of Salernitana, on 17 January 2023, Hadjam joined Ligue 1 side Nantes for an undisclosed fee, signing a contract with the club until June 2027.
+On 22 January 2023, he made his debut with canaries in a penalties away win against Thaon in the Coupe de France.
 Seven days later, Hadjam made his debut in Ligue 1 from the first minute against Clermont Foot.

-In April 2023 Hadjam was dropped from the Nantes squad after he refused to break his Ramadan fast.
+In April 2023, Hadjam was dropped from the Nantes squad after he refused to break his Ramadan fast.
 Nantes coach Antoine Kombouare later clarified that Hadjam had agreed to break the fast for away matches, and that he respected his decision.

 On 19 January 2024, Hadjam signed a contract with Swiss Super League club Young Boys until June 2028, for a reported fee of €1.3 million.

+On 25 August 2026, Hadjam joined Premier League club Brighton & Hove Albion.

 International career

 Hadjam was born in France and is Algerian by descent.
 He holds French and Algerian nationalities.
 He is a former youth international for France, having played up to the France U19s.
 However, he later decided to represent Algeria and debuted for the home country of his parents in 2023.

+On 31 May 2026, Hadjam was named in Vladimir Petković's 26-man Algeria squad for the 2026 FIFA World Cup.